o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    }
    ```

-1. Call the detail bending function in our `ProcessBending` function.
+1. Call the detail bending function in your `ProcessBending` function.
 Inside the conditional, add the call:

    ```hlsl
    if (o_color_isBound)